RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Results

 \subsubsection{Benchmark experiments}

 The averaged results over all test scenes are presented in Tab.~\ref{table:benchmark_ithor_results}.
-Our heuristic performs comparably with \textit{FisherRF} and outperforms \textit{Ensemble} across all metrics, while being more than an order of magnitude faster in computation time.
-Since we are computing the uncertainty directly on the Gaussians instead of the image, we avoid the computation cost of rendering every sampled viewpoint.
-This efficiency in computation is crucial in a sampling-based planner where we evaluate potentially hundreds of viewpoints in each planning iteration.
+Our heuristic performs comparably with \textit{FisherRF} and outperforms \textit{Ensemble} across all metrics, while being more than an order of magnitude faster in computation time. \textit{FisherRF} renders images at every sampled viewpoint to approximate the information gain with the full map parameters, while we avoid such computational cost by computing the uncertainty directly on the parameters of the Gaussians.
+This trades off the approximation accuracy with efficiency.
+This efficiency in computation is crucial for real-time operation where we evaluate potentially hundreds of viewpoints in each planning iteration.